 A. Internet Access Policy

 The Maryville University Internet Connection (the Internet) provides access to the World Wide Web, external electronic mail, and other electronic services.
 Access to the Internet is provided by Maryville University for use by its faculty, staff, students, and guests for the purpose of conducting Maryville University business.
-IT Services will manage, maintain, and update the Internet connection to keep it operating safely, securely, and correctly.
+The Office of Digital Learner Experience (DLX) will manage, maintain, and update the Internet connection to keep it operating safely, securely, and correctly.

 The information transmitted, stored, or accessed over the Internet may not be private.
 Maryville University is not responsible for the security or privacy of information that originates, terminates, or travels outside of the Maryville

 Maryville University Network Accounts are the property of Maryville University and are provided for the use of current Maryville University faculty, staff, students, and service providers only.

 Network Accounts provide access to authorized services on the Maryville University network including, but not limited to, printing, e-mail, server-based file storage, off-campus network access, wireless network access, and Internet access.